 EMILY CREWS - CO-DIRECTOR, PRINCIPAL DANCER

 Emily Crews graduated from the College of William and Mary in 1991 and moved to the DC area.
 Since then she has performed, choreographed, and taught various dance styles including tap, clogging, modern, and jazz, and since 2008 she has also been choreographing for musical theater.
 Emily has been a principal dancer with Footworks Percussive Dance Ensemble since 2000.
-Currently she also performs with Jane Franklin Dance and serves as the Financial Director at Dance Place.
+From September1991 to March 2023 she was the Financial Director at Dance Place.
+Emily now serves as the Dance and Events Program Director at Glen Echo Park Partnership for Arts and Culture.

 EILEEN O. CARSON - FOUNDING DIRECTOR